rafelafrance/traiter/README.md

 ```

 ## Tests
 Having a test suite is absolutely critical.
 The strategy I use is every new pattern gets its own test.
-And any time there is a parser error I the relevant parts that caused the error to the test suite and correct the parser.
+Any time there is a parser error I add the parts that caused the error to the test suite and correct the parser.
 I.e. I use the standard red/green testing methodology.

-You will need to install `pytest`.
-After that, you can run the tests like so:
+You can run the tests like so:
 ```
-python3 -m pytest tests/
+cd /my/path/to/traiter
+python -m unittest discover
 ```

-## Example parser output

-TODO